ssaavedraa/mjolnirCore/README.md

-# HEX CMS service
+# MjolnirCore

-This project is a Content Management System (CMS) implemented in Go, using the Gin web framework.
-It includes features for managing users, products, and invoices, with scalable architecture and robust API endpoints.
+**Description**: MjolnirCore is the central repository and core framework of our Content Management System (CMS), implemented in Go with the Gin web framework.
+Named after Thor's mighty hammer from Norse mythology, MjolnirCore embodies robustness, power, and reliability in managing content and data within our application.

+### Key Features:

+- **Scalable Architecture**: Built with scalability in mind, MjolnirCore provides a solid foundation to handle growing demands and data volumes.
+- **Robust API Endpoints**: Includes a comprehensive set of API endpoints for managing users, products, and invoices, ensuring efficient data operations.
+- **Secure Management**: Offers secure storage and management of essential CMS components, maintaining data integrity and accessibility.
+- **Usage**: MjolnirCore serves as the backbone for our CMS, facilitating efficient content management and data operations with its powerful features and scalable architecture.

+***Dependencies***: Built on Go programming language and Gin web framework, leveraging their strengths in performance, concurrency, and web application development.

 ## Project structure